-“For the eyes of the Lord are upon the righteous, and his ears unto their supplication: but the face of the Lord is upon them that do evil” (1 Pe.
+“For the eyes of the Lord are over the righteous, and his ears are open unto their prayers: but the face of the Lord is against them that do evil” (1 Pe.
 3:12).

 Following are some purposes of figurative speech in Scripture:

 Figurative language can hide the message.
 Some things in Scripture are given to hide truth to those who refuse to believe.
 Peter said that the difficult things in Scripture are misused by unbelievers to their own destruction (2 Pe.
 3:16).
 He warned of willingly ignorant scoffers (2 Pe.
 3:3-5).
 This is why Christ taught in parables at times (Mt.
 13:10-17).
 The truth of Scripture is plain to those who believe, but it is obscure to those who disbelieve.
 In other words, God gives willful unbelievers enough rope to hang themselves!
 This is true of the Bible as a whole and of the prophecies in particular.
 For the believer, there is ample evidence that the Bible’s prophecies have been fulfilled; and beautifully so, but the skeptic, looking at the same prophecies, doesn’t understand (and doesn’t want to understand) and is thus confirmed in his unbelief.